ghga-de/milestones-docs/54-peacock-spider/technical_specification.md

 Here the `dataset_id` is the public accession for the given dataset.

-This should return a list of objects with each element containing the `file_id`, unencrypted file size in bytes and SHA256 checksum (preferably sorted by accession).
+This should return a list of objects with each element containing the `file_id/accession`, unencrypted file size in bytes and SHA256 checksum (preferably sorted by accession).
 ```
 {
     'file_information':